freiheit-com/kuberpult/README.md

 * After running some test on development, roll out to staging.
 * Once a day we trigger a release train that deploys everything to production - using the versions of staging as source.
 * Sometimes we want to prevent certain deployments, either of single services, or of entire clusters.
-* We never want to deploy (on production) between 9am and 11am as these are peak business hours.
+* We never want to deploy (to production) between 9am and 11am as these are peak business hours.

 ## API
 Kuberpult has an API that is intended to be used in CI/CD (GitHub Actions, Azure Pipelines, etc) to release new versions of one (or more) microservices.